kunaaal13/kunaaal13/README.md

 Full stack web developer
 ------------------------

-I've found a passion for javascript.
+I've found a passion for Web.

 * 🌍  I'm based in New Delhi, India.
 * 🖥️  See my portfolio at [Devfolio](http://kunaaal13.vercel.app/)